mozilla/releasewarrior/releases/firefox-release-55.0.1.md

 ### Issues
 - nthomas: bld-lion-r5-002 was having hg-shared issues; sshed in and nuked the specific empty 7ae7fb134bf7aec6ec96a062ff47a69053dd2973/ dir
 - asasaki: [Bug 1389239](https://bugzil.la/1389239) - linux+mac cdntests are pointing at tinderbox-builds; we need to help them point at the new location(s) post-tc-migration
+- nthomas: We didn't set up release-cdntest with the WNP page, or the rule for <55 to get 54.0.1, which invalidated QEs testing